tw-etc/etc-tw-kafka-cluster/README.md

 :warning: Vagrant might ask you for your admin password.
 The reason behind is, that `vagrant-hostsupdater` is used to have the vms available with their names in your network.

+* the vms use the IP range compatible to your network , in my network i used 192.168.56.0/22 , But in case your network is different range then make changes to the VagrantFile to use the ips for mon-1 , mon-2 and kafka using the range fits your network.

 ## Init
 Once the above requirements are set , you can do the following and vagrant up would take about 30 mins or so . get some coffee